Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Mt.
 Vernon Canyon

 👉 Best Area For Red Rocks Concerts | ✨ Best Mt.
-Vernon Hotels: Origin Red Rocks • Lakewood Gem • Golden Vacation Rental
+Vernon Hotels: Origin Red Rocks • Lookout Mountain Log Cabin • Spacious Mountain Retreat

-Mount Vernon Canyon is a beautiful area in the foothills, featuring some of the best hikes near Denver.
+Mount Vernon Canyon is a beautiful area in the foothills with some of the best hikes near Denver.
 You’ll be close to Matthews / Winters Park, Dinosaur Ridge, and Red Rocks Park and Amphitheatre.
-This is a great spot if you’re headed to a concert, or just want a weekend getaway to hike and mountain bike.

 Pros of Staying in Mt.
-Vernon Neighborhood:
+Vernon Canyon:

 - Close to Red Rocks Amphitheatre